blevine/keycloak-graphql/README.md

 ## Current state of the code

-- Currently built against Keycloak 26.0.1 although I will probably increment this as I go.
+- Currently built against Keycloak 26.0.2 although I will probably increment this as I go.
 Eventually, there will be tagged releases to support some number of recent Keycloak versions.
 - Initially I'm concentrating on the following types: Realm, Client, User, Group, Role and getting the queries on those types right without regard to performance improvements.
 - Only read operations (GraphQL queries) are supported.
-Mutations and subscriptions are not supported right now.
+Mutations are not yet supported.
+- A sample Subscription service is included that allows the caller to register for Keycloak Events and Admin Events.
+See below for implementation details.
 - The GraphQL types rely heavily on some of the existing REST code, most notably the *Resource classes in the org.keycloak.admin.client.resource package and the *Representation classes in the org.keycloak.representations.idm package.
 The *Resource classes include filtering